samacqua/LARC/README.md

 This repository contains the LARC dataset and supporting assets

+The entire dataset can be browsed at [the explorer interface](https://samacqua.github.io/LARC/explore) take a look!

 *"How can we build intelligent systems that achieve human-level performance on challenging and structured domains (like ARC), with or without additional human guidance?
 We posit the answer may be found in studying natural programs - instructions humans give to each other to communicate how to solve a task.
 Like a computer program, these instructions can be reliably "executed" by others to produce intended outputs."*

 A comprehensive view of this dataset and its goals can be found in [Communicating Natural Programs to Humans and Machines](https://arxiv.org/abs/2106.07824)